The Law Remains

 He said to them, “So, are you also without understanding?
 Do you not see that whatever goes into a person from outside cannot defile, since it enters not the heart but the stomach and goes out into the sewer?”
 (Thus he declared all foods clean.)

-The bolded part is found in Greek manuscripts (though not all of them), but is absent in the Aramaic.
+The bolded part is found in Greek manuscripts (though not all of them), but is absent in the Aramaic and Hebrew.
 See my study on whether the NT was written in Greek.

-At that time Jesus went through the grain fields on the Sabbath; his disciples were hungry, and they began to pluck heads of grain and to eat.
-When the Pharisees saw it, they said to him, “Look, your disciples are doing what is not lawful to do on the Sabbath.”
-He said to them, “Have you not read what David did when he and his companions were hungry?
-How he entered the house of God, and they ate the bread of the Presence, which it was not lawful for him or his companions to eat, but only for the priests?
-Or have you not read in the law that on the Sabbath the priests in the temple break the Sabbath and yet are guiltless?
-I tell you, something greater than the temple is here.
-But if you had known what this means, ‘I desire mercy and not sacrifice,’ you would not have condemned the guiltless.
-For the Son of Man is lord of the Sabbath.”
+At that time, Jesus went on the Sabbath day through the grain fields.
+His disciples were hungry and began to pluck heads of grain and to eat.
+But the Pharisees, when they saw it, said to him, “Behold, your disciples do what is not lawful to do on the Sabbath.”
+But he said to them, “Haven’t you read what David did when he was hungry, and those who were with him: how he entered into God’s house and ate the show bread, which was not lawful for him to eat, nor for those who were with him, but only for the priests?
+Or have you not read in the law that on the Sabbath day the priests in the temple profane the Sabbath and are guiltless?
+But I tell you that one greater than the temple is here.
+But if you had known what this means, ‘I desire mercy, and not sacrifice,’ you wouldn’t have condemned the guiltless.
+For the Son of Man is Lord of the Sabbath.”

 It is tempting to impose our own interpretations on these verses, but we must be careful not to do that.
 To say that Yeshua did away with the Sabbath here would contradict the bulk of scripture, nor does this even say that.